Tuck student working on her laptop

 Patricia Harrison

-For the second part: explain why, given the number of strong MBA programs, you are applying to Tuck.
-The key distinction here is the difference between loving Tuck and knowing Tuck.
-You need a clear-headed awareness about how Tuck uniquely advances you towards your goals, and that requires knowledge of the alignment between what Tuck offers and what you want.
-Instead of focusing on how much you want a Tuck MBA, tell us instead about how well Tuck aligns with your goals.
+For the second part: explain why you are applying to Tuck.
+There is a distinction here between loving Tuck and knowing Tuck.
+Show clarity and awareness about how Tuck uniquely advances you towards your goals.
+That requires aligning what Tuck offers with what you want.
 The strongest essays are ones where the reader cannot simply replace the word "Tuck" with any other school name without the essay losing its meaning.
 Sometimes we see candidates include a list of names of all the Tuckies they have connected with.
-We are excited that you are seeking out members of our community to learn about the Tuck experience, but rather than focusing on who you have spoken with, the stronger essay will instead reflect directly on what you have learned from those conversations and how it relates to your goals.
+Please continue to seek out members of our community to learn about the Tuck experience, but rather than focusing on who you have spoken with in your essay, reflect directly on what you have learned from those conversations and how it relates to your goals.

 Like the first essay, this second essay also maps to our “aware” criterion.
 As you approach it, think about the interplay between individuality and community.
-Some of you have asked us whether your response should show that you “fit in” with Tuck or should it instead highlight that you are different and distinct.
+Some of you have asked us whether your response should show that you “fit in” with Tuck or whether it should highlight that you are different and distinct.
 They’re not mutually exclusive.
 We want you to confidently bring your whole unique personal self, including your strengths and growth areas, to Tuck.
-We also hope you appreciate how this extraordinary community is a tapestry of the collective individuals therein and adding to it means choosing to consistently engage.
+We hope you appreciate how this extraordinary community is a tapestry of the collective individuals therein and how adding to it means choosing to consistently engage.

 In summary: we hope your response is honest, revealing, and deeply personal—one you and only you could have written!

 This essay maps directly to our “encouraging” criterion, so we suggest that you review what it means at Tuck to be encouraging, collaborative, and empathetic.
+We are excited to learn about how you empathize with and support others.

 As always, my Admissions colleagues and I are happy to help if you have further questions about your essays or any other part of your Tuck application.
 Happy writing—we look forward to getting to know more about you through your essays!

-Learn more about applying to Tuck
+Learn More About Applying to Tuck